cober2019/Network-Automation/README.md

 Known Issues:

 1. Program errors when viewing configuration only one item to view.Example.
 If one username exist on device, program will error, or one    SNMPv2 community program will error etc.

+*I HOPE TO HAVE CODE UP THIS WEEKEND*